mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - `app/`: Main package with the app entrypoint.
 It provides the logic where the top level components are composed.
 - `components/`: Components library.
 It provides the components used in the website.
 - `macros/`: It provides compile time macros used in the website.
 Used to generate the data provided by the simple-icons npm package.
-- `types/`: Common types shared by packages.
+- `simple-icons/`: Simple Icons Rust library.
+It provides the data provided by the simple-icons npm package.

 #### Where to look